pb4pixels/playbook/playbook.md

 #### Field work

 At dxw we do both remote and 'in field' research.
 'In field' research simply means being in the envinoment of the people or thing that you are learning about.
-As we're in their envirnoment there we take care to be respectful.
+When we're in their envirnoment we take extra care to be respectful.

 TODO write research ethics manifesto (own time)